We are the first industry-academia partnership to jointly educate researchers on heavy-duty mobile machinery.

 Our plan

-MORE will deliver innovative solutions driven by digitalisation and Artificial Intelligence (AI) in three areas:
+MORE delivered innovative solutions driven by digitalisation and Artificial Intelligence (AI) in three areas: